Copyright and Technology

 Here is my LinkedIn profile.

-My involvement with digital rights technologies began in 1994, while I was working at Times Mirror Co., a diversified publishing company whose divisions are now owned by Tribune Co., Reed Elsevier, McGraw-Hill, and others.
+My involvement with digital rights technologies began in 1994, while I was working at Times Mirror Co., a diversified publishing company whose divisions are now owned by Tronc (Tribune Co.), Reed Elsevier, McGraw-Hill, and others.
 I was asked to represent Times Mirror on a publishing industry standards committee that was looking into copyright issues in the emerging world of the Internet.
 Through my work with this standards committee, I was introduced to early DRM technology and helped design the Digital Object Identifier (DOI), now an established standard for online content commerce and rights management.
-Since then, I have worked on both the vendor and content owner sides of rights technology strategy, deployment, investment, and litigation support.
-You can learn more about my background if you wish.
+Since then, I have worked on rights technology strategy, deployment, investment, and litigation support for all stakeholders: copyright owners, digital media technology vendors, online service providers, and consumer electronics makers.
+There’s more about my background here.

 My book Digital Rights Management: Business and Technology was published in late 2001 by M&T Books, an imprint of John Wiley & Sons.
-This was my third book; the previous two were technical books published by O’Reilly & Associates.
-As soon as the book went into production, in September 2001, I started the e-newsletter DRM Watch (no blogs back then!) to keep up with all of the developments in this fast-moving field that happened too late to make it into the book.
+This was my third book; the others were technical books published by O’Reilly Media.
+As soon as the book went into production, in September 2001, I started an called e-newsletter DRM Watch (no blogs back then!) to keep up with all of the developments in this fast-moving field that happened too late to make it into the book.

 Jupitermedia Corp. acquired DRM Watch in October 2003 and published it through January 2009, a run of over 5 years.
-Copyright and Technology is a successor to DRM Watch that covers a broader range of subject matter.
+Copyright and Technology is a successor to DRM Watch that covers a broader range of subject matter and perspectives.

 My view is that just as technology has radically enabled the creation, distribution, and consumption of copyrighted works, it also has a vital role to play to ensure the continued relevance of copyright in the digital age.
-“Rights technologies” aren’t just about protecting and enforcing copyrights; they’re also about providing order and rationality, and at their best, they are tools for every content creator, not just major corporations.
+“Rights technologies” aren’t just about protecting and enforcing copyrights; they’re also about providing order and rationality to a messy and rapidly-changing field.

 I am fascinated by digital content rights as a field because of its multidisciplinary character, taking in law and business models as well as technology.
-My personal interest also stems from the fact that I was fed, clothed, and housed because my father was able to make a living as a working musician.
+My personal interest also stems from two factors of my upbringing: I was fed, clothed, housed, and educated because my father was able to make a living as a working musician; and I was trained in computer science and spent several years as a software engineer.
 This is a highly complex, often misunderstood field, and the more everyone understands it, the better off we will all be in the end.
 I hope that reading this site helps increase your fascination too.

 Disclosures and Disclaimers:

-We occasionally publish articles on this site about companies or institutions with which we have current or previous consulting relationships.
-We make every attempt to separate editorial concerns from our consulting work.
-We observe confidential disclosure agreements rigorously.
+I occasionally publish articles on this site about companies or institutions with which we have current or previous consulting relationships.
+I make every effort to separate editorial concerns from consulting work.
+I observe confidential disclosure agreements rigorously.

 We collect names and email addresses of subscribers during the natural course of subscription processing.
 We will occasionally use these addresses to send messages that we believe will be of interest to our subscribers, but we will never make subscribers’ email addresses or other personal information available to third parties.